 To avoid breaking it, do not bump down on it.
 Also, because taper tap fishing tools are non-releasable, run a safety joint and a bumper sub.

-Running Procedure For A Taper Tap
+Running Procedure For The Taper Tap Fishing Tool

 - Run Taper Tap into the hole and lightly tag the top of the fish.